leangjia/blender_docs/manual/compositing/types/filter/sun_beams.rst

 Properties
 ==========

-Source width, height
+Source Width, Height
    Source point of the rays as a factor of the image dimensions.
-Ray length
+Ray Length
    Length of the rays as a factor of the image size.